Mike Ford Player Props: Mariners vs. Orioles

 Mike Ford At The Plate

-- Ford has four home runs and a walk while batting .150.
+- Ford has six home runs and a walk while hitting .182.

-- Ford has had a base hit in four of 17 games this season, and multiple hits once.
+- In five of 18 games this year (27.8%), Ford has reached safely via hit, and that includes multiple hits twice.

-- He has homered in 17.6% of his games this year, and 9.3% of his trips to the dish.
+- Looking at the 18 games he has played this year, he's hit a long ball in four of them (22.2%), and in 12.8% of his trips to the plate.

-- In four games this year, Ford has picked up an RBI, with more than one RBI once.
+- Ford has driven in a run in five games this season (27.8%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.